Top Cycling Routes in Spain

 2. Girona & Catalonia

 A mecca for professional cyclists, Girona and wider Catalonia offer an unbeatable mix of medieval towns, coastal roads, and Pyrenean climbs.
 Wider Catalonia offers spectacular riding across volcanic landscapes, vineyard regions, and the rugged Costa Daurada coastline.
-It’s a diverse region with routes for both leisure and challenge.
+It’s a diverse region with routes for both leisure and challenge—perfect for those looking to cycling Spain in style.

 What to Expect: